alexlokshin/cloud-init/README.md

 To test, deploy artifactory from the catalog apps.

 If it doesn't work, look through the kubelet logs.
 That's what the common ssh key is for.
 SSH into the master node, run `docker ps | grep kubelet`, get the container id.
 Run `docker logs <CONTAINER_ID>`, and look for errors.

+Recap.
+What did we end up with?
+Kubernetes can provision dynamic volumes, and Rancher can create and replace failed nodes.
+You're constrained by the amount of disk, CPU and RAM available.
+At the moment, the best value can be had by procuring machines like Dell PowerEdge r610/620, Dell PowerEdge R710/720, as well as HP ProLiant Gen7/8.